-Colour: Deep red.
-Complex aromas of plums and black cherries.
-Its palate is rich, well defined, with outstanding soft tannins in an elegant and well balanced wine.
+This wine has complex aromas of plum and black cherry.
+The palate is rich and well defined, with soft tannins that contribute to enhance this elegant and well balanced wine.

 A perfect accompaniment to red meat or game, rice in broth or lamb.